-Purpose & Character – Your use is transformative, value-added, and/or non-profit.
+- Purpose and Character – Your use is transformative, value-added, and/or non-profit.

-Amount & Substantiality – Your use is reasonable and limited.
+- Amount and Substantiality – Your use is reasonable and limited.

 To learn more about copyright and related concepts or to find materials you can use in your teaching, check out these links: